yasirali0/image_to_audio_encryption/README.md

 This GUI Python program encrypts an image as audio.<br/>
 The idea is to keep a private image safe from a bad actor, by sending it as an audio file so the bad actor would consider it as not useful. <br/>
 There is an option of setting a decryption key as well. <br/>
-Though it is not as secure as it should be, still it was an attempt to make something meaningful.
+Though it is not as sophisticated and secure as it should be, still it was an attempt to make something meaningful.

 <br/>